hdavid16/InventoryManagement.jl/README.md

 `Distributors` will have the following fields in their node metadata:
 - `:initial_inventory::Dict`: initial inventory for each product (`keys`)
 - `:holding_cost::Dict`: unit holding cost for each product (`keys`)
+- `:supplier_priority::Dict`: `Vector` of supplier priorities (from high to low) for each product (`keys`).
+When a request cannot be fulfilled due to insufficient productio capacity or on-hand inventory, the system will try to reallocate it to the supplier that is next in line on the priority list (if `env.reallocate == true`).

 `Markets` will have the following fields in their node metadata:
 - `:initial_inventory::Dict`: initial inventory for each product (`keys`)
 - `:holding_cost::Dict`: unit holding cost for each product (`keys`)
+- `:supplier_priority::Dict`: `Vector` of supplier priorities (from high to low) for each product (`keys`).
+When a request cannot be fulfilled due to insufficient productio capacity or on-hand inventory, the system will try to reallocate it to the supplier that is next in line on the priority list (if `env.reallocate == true`).
 - `:demand_distribution::Dict`: probability distributions for the market demands for each product (`keys`)
 - `:demand_frequency::Dict`: probability that demand will occur (value between `0.0` and `1.0`) for each product (`keys`)
 - `:sales_price::Dict`: market sales price for each product (`keys`)